 Additionally, between January and mid-July of this year, AMR has experienced 44 vehicle incidents, which include accidents and mechanical vehicle failures.
 If the trend continues, AMR could finish 2025 with more than twice as many vehicle incidents as all of last year, which also totaled 44.

-Dr. Neth said that the increase in public complaints and vehicle incidents has led the team to perceive a “decline in the quality of care being delivered both in terms of direct patient care and overall operational performance.”
+Dr. Neth said the increase in public complaints and vehicle incidents has led the team to perceive a “decline in the quality of care being delivered both in terms of direct patient care and overall operational performance.”

 Performance targets for critical clinical outcomes, such as the time it takes for an ambulance to arrive for stroke and trauma patients, are also not being met consistently, according to Dr. Neth.